 It is unknown how many men took part in the final battle, but it is known that more than ten thousand died in the engagement, earning it the name Redgrass Field.
 With Daemon dead and his forces defeated, the Rebellion was finished.

 Singers would later immortalize the Battle of Redgrass Field with the song "The Hammer and Anvil", referring to Baelor and Maekar's strategy.

 Bittersteel was able to recover the sword Blackfyre from the battlefield and escape to the Free Cities, where Blackfyre's remaining sons had already fled.
 In exile, Daemon's descendants continued their struggle for the Iron Throne.
 Daemon's third son, Daemon II, was captured in the Second Blackfyre Rebellion.
-The last Blackfyre of the male line, Maelys the Monsterous, was slain during the War of the Ninepenny Kings by Barristan Selmy, presumably ending the Blackfyre threat to the throne.
+The last Blackfyre of the male line, Maelys the Monstrous, was slain during the War of the Ninepenny Kings by Barristan Selmy, presumably ending the Blackfyre threat to the throne.

 Houses by Allegiance